 In the 2014 session, the Utah Legislature passed House Bill 197 – “Daylight Saving Time Study” which directs GOED to conduct a public meeting to discuss DST.
-The meeting is scheduled for Thursday, July 10 from 10:00 to 11:00 am at the Clark Planetarium, 110 S 400 W, Salt Lake City, UT 84101.
+The meeting was held on Thursday, July 10 from 10:00 to 11:00 am at the Clark Planetarium, 110 S 400 W, Salt Lake City, UT 84101.
+A Video recording can be found here.
 Recognizing that many people across the state have strong opinions on this topic, this website has been created to capture your opinions and your vote.
 We will summarize the results in our report to the Legislature.

 Trade Association/Community Organization Feedback: We invite industry trade groups and community organizations to send us more detailed position papers, which we reserve the right to post at this page.
 Email firstname.lastname@example.org with questions or your documents.

 |Before you vote: Please consider the effect of the light as you cast your vote.
 If you select Retain the sunrise today was at 6:00am and sunset will be at 9pm.
 If you select Align the sunrise today would have been at 5:00am and sunset would have been at 8pm.
 If you select Create the sunrise would be as you are experiencing it today, since we are on spring forward time adjustment.
 Please consider this chart for the light effect for the Fall backward time adjustment.|